 NLIR target at several industry sectors: Oil and gas, Polymer, Food and Agriculture, Pharmaceutical, Chemical, Medical Diagnostic and Environmental.

-Both editions have sensitivities at -80 dBm/nm or better, and the maximum full-spectrum readout rate is 130 kHz!
+Both editions seen below have sensitivities at -80 dBm/nm or better, and the maximum full-spectrum readout rate is 130 kHz!
 As a result, the spectrometer enables the characterization of light sources and measuring spectral content from chemical processes with a time resolution of less than 10 µs.

 The NLIR S2050 spectrometers cover a broad part of the MIR spectrum where the spectral fingerprints of many C-H bonds of gases are located together with those of a number of other common gases.
 Many plastics (independent of color) also absorb in this MIR region, which makes indentification easily accessible